 Serving people with intellectual disabilities

-Our service includes: donations to private schools educating intellectually disabled children and providing them with vocational skills; participating in Special Olympics; conducting recreation, field day programs and summer camps; providing field trips, boat rides, zoo trips, circus trips, picnics, Christmas parties, dinner dances, etc.
+Our services include: donating to private schools that educate intellectually disabled children and provide them with vocational skills; participating in the Special Olympics; organizing recreational activities, field day programs, and summer camps; arranging field trips, boat rides, zoo visits, circus outings, picnics, Christmas parties, dinner dances, and more.

 Memorializing